Church of St Peter and St Paul, Heytesbury: Architecture and interior

 The large cruciform church dates from the 13th century, although a fragment of earlier work survives: one pier of the north aisle, with a scalloped capital, is partly from the late 12th century.

 The low tower over the crossing was completed in the 14th century and the clerestory was added in the mid-15th.

 The south chapel, founded c.
 1316, is dedicated to St Catherine.
 In the north transept, Walter Hungerford founded a chapel in 1421; the 16th-century stone screen survives.

 The tower has six bells: the tenor is from c.
 1460, alongside two from the 17th century and two from the 18th.

 The vestry and the gabled south porch are from the 19th century.
 Restoration in 1864-7 was by William Butterfield and included rebuilding of the north and south aisles; interior work included the addition of a coloured marble font in the south aisle, new pews, a polychrome tiled floor, and stained glass by Alexander Gibbs.
 Pevsner criticised the restoration, describing the buildings as "A large and impressive church, but an over-restored one [...] which makes it externally more rewarding from a distance than from near by and internally disappointing in spite of its undeniable grandeur".
 However, he added that "Most of the glass of Butterfield's restoration is good and characteristic.
 Pale colours, good leading."

 The organ was installed in 1854 by J.W.
 Walker, having been moved from St Mary's, Bermondsey, London.
 It was taken down during Butterfield's restoration and reconstructed in 1867 in a new position, with new case fronts in deal.

 The building was designated as Grade I listed in 1968.

 Parish

 Dependent churches and chapels of Heytesbury were those nearby at Tytherington, Knook, Hill Deverill, Horningsham, and the more distant church at Swallowcliffe, some 10 mi to the south.

 In 1885 the benefice of Heytesbury-with-Tytherington was united with Knook, and this union was reaffirmed in 1970.
 In 1976 the parishes of Sutton Veny and Norton Bavant were added.
 Since 2000 the church has been served by the Upper Wylye Valley team.
+Currently, the position of Team Rector is vacant, as is the position of Vicar following the departure of Rev'd.
+Clifford Stride in February 2024.

 Parish registers survive from 1653 and are held by the Wiltshire and Swindon History Centre at Chippenham.

+Services

+The benefice holds a Eucharist service in at least two of its churches every Sunday.
+The current A Church Near You page suggests that Communion is celebrated in Heytesbury on the first Sunday of the month.

+Choral Evensong is held on the third Sunday of each month.